Fort Zarah, Kansas.

 Before there was a fort in the area, a small town called Kiowa was established in the vicinity that received a post office on April 8, 1864

-Due to the frequent Indian attacks in the area, Camp Dunlap was established two miles east of present-day Great Bend, Kansas in July 1864.
+Due to the frequent Indian attacks in the area, Camp Dunlap was established two miles east of present-day Great Bend, Kansas, in July 1864.
 Situated at the point where the Santa Fe Trail crossed Walnut Creek, it was initially little more than a camp of tents and dugouts near the site of the old Rath Ranch Trading Post.

 However, work soon began on a more permanent facility about 100 yards distant that was commanded by General Samuel R. Curtis.
 The post was renamed Fort Zarah for General Curtis’ son, Major H. Zarah Curtis, who was killed at the Baxter Springs Massacre during the Civil War.
 On April 28, 1865, the Kiowa post office’s name was changed to Fort Zarah.

 In 1866, the post was replaced by a more substantial fort about ½ mile up Walnut Creek.
-Built of sandstone moved from the bluffs about three miles away, the fort was 116 feet long and about 50 feet wide and cost about $100,000 to build.
-The stone building held quarters for officers and troops, a kitchen, mess hall, and storerooms.
+Built of sandstone moved from the bluffs about three miles away, the fort was 116 feet long and about 50 feet wide, and cost about $100,000 to build.
+The stone building held quarters for officers and troops, a kitchen, a mess hall, and storerooms.

 The Fort Zarah post office closed on January 7, 1870.
 On February 24, 1871, an act of Congress approved the survey and sale of the reservation.
-However the Fort Zarah post office reopened on June 15, 1871, but the name was changed to Zarah on July 6, 1871.
+However, the Fort Zarah post office reopened on June 15, 1871, but the name was changed to Zarah on July 6, 1871.
 It closed for the last time on April 2, 1873.

 Bernard Bryan Smyth, in his book Heart of the New Kansas, published in 1880, said: